DataDog/integrations-core/fly_io/README.md

 ### Installation

 The Fly.io check is included in the [Datadog Agent][2] package.
 We recommend running the Fly.io check on the Datadog Agent in a Fly.io application.
-This agent will collect [Prometheus metrics][19] as well as some additional data from the [Machines API][20].
-Additionally, you can configure your agent to recieve [traces](#Application-Traces) and custom metrics from all of your Fly.io applications inside the organization.
+The Agent collects [Prometheus metrics][19] as well as some additional data from the [Machines API][20].
+Additionally, you can configure the Agent to receive [traces](#Application-Traces) and custom metrics from all of your Fly.io applications inside the organization.

-### Deploying the agent as a Fly.io application
+#### Deploying the Agent as a Fly.io application

-1. Create a new application in Fly.io with the image set as the [Datadog Agent][15] when launching or provide it in the `fly.toml`:
+1. Create a new application in Fly.io with the image set as the [Datadog Agent][15] when launching, or provide the image in the `fly.toml` file:

     ```
     [build]
         image = 'gcr.io/datadoghq/agent:7'
     ```

-2. Set a [secret][17] for your Datadog API key: `DD_API_KEY` and optionally your [site][14]: `DD_SITE`.
+2. Set a [secret][17] for your Datadog API key called `DD_API_KEY`, and optionally your [site][14] as `DD_SITE`.

-3. In your app's directory, create a `conf.yaml` file for the Fly.io integration, [configure](#Configuration) the integration, and mount it in the agent's `conf.d/fly_io.d/` directory as `conf.yaml`:
+3. In your app's directory, create a `conf.yaml` file for the Fly.io integration, [configure](#Configuration) the integration, and mount it in the Agent's `conf.d/fly_io.d/` directory as `conf.yaml`:

     ```
     instances: